guangjunli/zombietranslator/README.md

 ## The Rules

-There are some sample rules contained in the skeleton source code and are as follows:
+These are the rules implemented:

-lower-case "r" at the end of words replaced with "rh". an "a" or "A" by itself will be replaced with "hra". the starts of sentences are capitalized (the "start of a sentence" is any occurrence of ".!?", followed by a space, followed by a letter.)
+\#1 lower-case "r" at the end of words replaced with "rh".
+\#2 an "a" or "A" will be replaced with "hra".
+\#3the starts of sentences are capitalized (the "start of a sentence" is any occurrence of ".!?", followed by a space, followed by a letter.)
-"e" or "E" is replaced by "rr"
+\#4 "e" or "E" is replaced by "rr"
-"i" or "I" is replaced by "rrRr"
+\#5 "i" or "I" is replaced by "rrRr"
-"o" or "O" is replaced by "rrrRr"
+\#6 "o" or "O" is replaced by "rrrRr"
-"u" or "U" is replaced by "rrrrRr"
+\#7 "u" or "U" is replaced by "rrrrRr"
-"r" or "R" is replaced by "RR"
+\#8 "r" or "R" is replaced by "RR"
+\#9 "1" is replaced by "2"
+\#10 "2" is replaced by "1"

 *There should be 10 rules total.
 So make 2 rules up.
 Each rule should be a separate function.
 Edited out.
 Unnecessary*